Reema-27/video-downloader/README.md

 video downloader to download videos from YouTube

 # requirements:
-# ypu need to install Pytube library first:
+# you need to install Pytube library first:
 # pip install Pytube